YOUTH & FAMILY MENTAL HEALTH & WELLNESS

-Camino a Casa treats adolescents challenged with emotional dysregulation including: anxiety, depression, bipolar disorder, self-harm behaviors, trauma, PTSD, substance use, co-occurring disorders, and psychiatric hospitalization.
-We provide treatment through our full continuum of care including: Residential Treatment Center (RTC), Partial Hospitalization Program (PHP), Intensive Outpatient Program (IOP), and Intensive In-home Behavioral Health Services (IIHBHS).
-Most private insurances accepted.
+Camino a Casa treats adolescents (ages 9-17) challenged with emotional dysregulation including: anxiety, depression, bipolar disorder, self-harm behaviors, trauma, PTSD, substance use, co-occurring disorders, and psychiatric hospitalization.
+Additionally, Camino a Casa offers psychological and academic assessments for youth (ages 3-21 years).

 Education and prevention topics related to health and wellbeing including: Sexual and reproductive health curriculum; fitness and nutrition workshops and coaching; and, parent/adult education related to communication, healthy/unhealthy relationships, LGBTQ inclusion and safe environments, and healthy living.

 Carp Connect Calendar Provides schedule & contact information of available services - http://carpconnect.org/calendar.html